mitiku2006/calculator/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was taken from https://www.sitepoint.com/react-tutorial-build-calculator-app/

 ## Available Scripts